danielbrodi/Knights-Tour/README.md

   # Warnsdorff’s Algorithm - Heuristic Solution

-  Theheuristic solution proposed in 1823 by the German mathematician H.C.
+  The heuristic solution proposed in 1823 by the German mathematician H.C.
 Warnsdorff that states the following simple rule:
 #### Always move the knight to an adjacent, unvisited square with minimal degree.

   #### For this soltion we are going to need 2 look up tables: